-Perhaps more than anywhere in the book, it is striking at this point that Mark writes as a professional performer, and primarily for professionals.
+Perhaps more than anywhere in the book, it is striking at this point that Mark writes as a professional performer, and primarily for professionals and the most advanced amateurs.
 It is for teachers to therefore find ways of adapting the great ideas here for relevant use by younger, less advanced players.

 In the particularly thought-provoking chapter that follows, Mark addresses the issue of “what pianists do”, considering the relationship between performance as “composition in reverse”, expression, structural understanding and interpretation.

 The closing chapter of this section provides “useful tips for mindful practising”, with 43 bullet point suggestions to help pianists “oil the wheel of progress” in their practising.